Azure/data-api-builder/CONTRIBUTING.md

 ### Integration Testing

-Primarily DAb uses integration tests to verify the engine operates correctly in how it creates queries and reads/writes against the database.
+Primarily DAB uses integration tests to verify the engine operates correctly in how it creates queries and reads/writes against the database.
 For the integration tests to be run you will need to have the database configured with the expected schema and connection string set in the configuration files.

 #### Running Sql (MsSql, PostgreSQL, MySql) tests